Cataclysmic Variables from Sloan Digital Sky Survey V -- the search for period bouncers continues: Discussion

+The main difference between the 150\,pc and 300\,pc samples is that the former has a substantially higher completeness ($77\pm10$~per cent) than the latter ($\simeq50$~per cent).
+However the 150\,pc sample is much smaller (42 systems) than the 300\,pc sample (151 systems).
+The cumulative distributions of the two samples are visually very similar (right-most panel in Fig.\,\ref{fig:kstest}), and the KS indicates a very low probability of the two being drawn from different underlying populations.
+We hence conclude that despite the lower completeness, the 300\,pc sample is representative of the intrinsic CV population.

+Comparing the period distribution of the \SDSSV\ CVs to those of the 150\,pc and 300\,pc samples (third and second panels from the right in Fig.\,\ref{fig:kstest}, respectively) reveals a shortfall of systems around $P\simeq2$\,h, however, the p-values determined from the KS tests are sufficiently large that there is no statistical evidence that the period distribution of the \SDSSV\ CV sample differs from those of the volume-complete ones.

+However, the 300\,pc CVs and the R\&K sample (second panel from the left in Fig.\,\ref{fig:kstest}) have very clearly distinct period distributions: the R\&K sample shows distinct changes in the slope at $\simeq2$\,h and $\simeq3$\,h, which \citet{2006MNRAS.373..484K} interpreted as clear signatures of the lower and upper edge of the period gap, respectively.
+In contrast to this, the 300\,pc CV sample shows a steep break in the slope of the cumulative distribution at $\simeq2$\,h, but much less-pronounced structure at longer orbital periods~--~there is a small hint of a break in the slope at $\simeq4$\,h.
+Based on the KS test, the two samples have intrinsically different period distributions at a very high significance ($>99.9$~per cent).

+Similarly, the \SDSSV\ CVs and the R\&K sample (left-most panel in Fig.\,\ref{fig:kstest}) differ distinctively, with the number of short-period \SDSSV\ CVs increasing well beyond the canonical $\simeq2$\,h lower edge of the period gap, and not exhibiting a strong break at $\simeq3$\,h.
+Based on the KS test, the two samples have intrinsically different period distributions at a very high significance ($\simeq98$~per cent).
+Whereas we stress that the \SDSSV\ sample is neither complete nor subject to a homogeneous selection of the CV candidates that were targeted for spectroscopy, it approximates the inherent period distribution revealed by the volume-limited samples better than the R\&K sample~--~most likely because of the large limiting magnitude of SDSS.

+We conclude that the observational evidence for the period gap is primarily based on the very heterogeneous R\&K sample, and is linked to the large fraction of classical novae and novalike variables within that sample.
+If the period gap is indeed an intrinsic feature of the CV population, and a signature of disrupted magnetic braking, its early identification \citep{1980MNRAS.190..801W} would be based on a ``lucky'' selection effect among the earliest CV discoveries.

-The \SDSSV\ period distribution also shows a slight flattening between $\simeq3$\,h and $\simeq5$\,h which is consistent with the predictions of \citet{2021NatAs...5..648S} for CVs where the formation of magnetic white dwarfs undergoes a detached phase within that period range, resulting in a decrease in the number of accreting CVs.
+We note in passing that the \SDSSV\ period distribution, as well as those of the 300\,pc sample, show a slight flattening between $\simeq3$\,h and $\simeq5$\,h which is consistent with the predictions of \citet{2021NatAs...5..648S} for CVs where the formation of magnetic white dwarfs undergoes a detached phase within that period range, resulting in a decrease in the number of accreting CVs.
+However, we stress that a larger volume-limited CV sample is required before this feature would be sufficiently secure to provide robust support to the model of \citet{2021NatAs...5..648S}.